Yaepiii/TRLO/README.md

-# DeaR-DLO: Direct LiDAR Odometry with 3D Dynamic Object Detection and Removal
+# TRLO: Direct LiDAR Odometry with 3D Dynamic Object Tracking and Removal

 This is the repository that contains source code for the [TRLO website](https://yaepiii.github.io/TRLO/).